Incrementis/IEEE-Halforc-Voice-Classic-/README.md

 You can find these in the “IEEE_Halforc_Voice_Classic/*guides*/” folder.
 It is up to the player how he uses them.

-The following links lead to an English and German version.
-They serve as inspiration only.
-They can be used for character biography.

 * [IWDEE](https://github.com/Incrementis/IEEE-Halforc-Voice-Classic-/blob/main/IWDEE/IEEE_Halforc_Voice_Classic/guides/bio_suggestionDE.txt) German
 * [IWDEE](https://github.com/Incrementis/IEEE-Halforc-Voice-Classic-/blob/main/IWDEE/IEEE_Halforc_Voice_Classic/guides/bio_suggestionEN.txt) English
 * [BG:EE](https://github.com/Incrementis/IEEE-Halforc-Voice-Classic-/blob/main/BGEE/IEEE_Halforc_Voice_Classic/guides/bio_suggestionDE.txt) German